agilexrm-docs/docs/guides/Quick-Start.md

     *Child Entity* and set **Status** property to *Closed-Inactive*

-As the query expression for this shape is the same as the earlier *Update Children* step, let’s copy the query definition:
+As the query expression for this shape is the same as the earlier *Update Children* step, let's copy the query definition:

 -   Click on the *Set Children OptionSet* shape to see its properties in the grid